What value does modern Fortran add?

 To be effective with programmer time, one generally shouldn’t needlessly upgrade all Fortran 77 code to modern Fortran, since Fortran has always maintained good backward compatibility.
 However, new and upgraded Fortran code should almost never be written in Fortran 77 unless specific job conditions dictate.
 Of course, Fortran 66 / Fortran IV is little supported and will need to be upgraded to Fortran 77 syntax, which is very similar except for file I/O.

 New Fortran code should at least use Fortran 2003, which is universally supported by current compilers.
-In our work, including in HPC environments, Gfortran and Intel oneAPI are widely supported, so we use Fortran 2008 features in virtually every program.
+In our work, including in HPC environments, Gfortran and Intel oneAPI are widely supported, so we use modern Fortran features in virtually every program.

 Modern Fortran support